dniketh/chatAussieGPT/README.md

 ## Development Notes

-- The ASC knowledge base is stored as a json file which will be converted to text and uploaded to OpenAI for vector search
+- The ASC knowledge base is stored as a json file which will be converted to text files for each occupation and uploaded to OpenAI for vector search
-- Skills extraction currently uses pattern matching, with plans to implement NLP models
+- Skills extraction currently uses pattern matching and NER, with plans to implement advanced NLP models
-- Visualizations use simplified HTML/JS with plans to implement more advanced data visualization libraries
+- Visualizations use simplified SVG format with plans to implement more advanced data visualization libraries

 ## API Key Management

 - API keys are stored only in the session state and never saved to disk
-- You can provide an API key through the UI or set the `OPENAI_API_KEY` environment variable
+- You can provide an API key through the UI side bar component

 ## Important Implementation Details

-1. When first running the app, you may need to refresh after adding your API key
-2. The current implementation uses placeholder visualizations and mock data for some components
+1. Register by creating an account and confirm your email
+2. Login with your username and password
+3. Add your openAI API Key in the sidebar
 3. The core agent system is fully functional with real OpenAI integration

 ## Future Enhancements